The Challenge of Revitalizing Democracy While There is Still Time – By Larry Diamond

 The democratic recession that started about 15 years ago is worsening and clearing the way for authoritarian populist leaders in several countries around the world.
 To prevent rulers with authoritarian tendencies from getting reelected and deepening their democracy-eroding projects, the democratic opposition needs to “transcend polarization, not reinforce it” and unify under one “big political tent” to win elections and rescue democracy.

-“As we saw last year in the elections for mayor of Istanbul (Turkey) and Budapest (Hungary), forming a broad coalition in defense of democracy can work,” said American political scientist Larry Diamond (Stanford), in the webinar held by the Fernando Henrique Cardoso Foundation and the Political Action Network for Sustainability (RAPS, the Portuguese acronym for Rede de Ação Política pela Sustentabilidade).
+“As we saw last year in the elections for mayor of Istanbul (Turkey) and Budapest (Hungary), forming a broad coalition in defense of democracy can work,” said American political scientist Larry Diamond (Stanford University), in the webinar held by the Fernando Henrique Cardoso Foundation and the Political Action Network for Sustainability (RAPS, the Portuguese acronym for Rede de Ação Política pela Sustentabilidade).
 “If we insist on branding those who previously voted for populists as bad people or idiots, we will not be able to form the necessary coalition (to defeat the autocrats at the polls),” said the speaker, who for decades has researched democratic trends and conditions around the world.

 In 2019, Turkish President Recep Tayyip Erdogan suffered his biggest setback since he came into power in 2003 when he saw his candidate for mayor of Turkey’s main city lose to Ekrem Imamoglu by a difference of just 15,000 votes (after the first election was annulled).
 In Budapest, Hungary’s capital, the opposition to Prime Minister Viktor Orbán, who had been in office since 2010, launched a unique candidacy and elected sociologist Gergely Karácsony by a narrow margin.